UMCFS/Rules/MarketplaceRules.md

 **(At) Cost** - Cost is the **Base Value**, plus applicable real, direct costs, such as tax paid, shipping charges paid, and the cost of a Micro Center transferrable warranty, if applicable.

 **Full system build** - A functioning PC, minus peripherals and OS.
-A full build shall be assembled with a case, PSU, motherboard, CPU, RAM, disk, and modern GPU. **To qualify as a full system build, the PC must contain a discrete GPU currently being manufactured and sold** such as Nvidia RTX 3000, 2060 series, or 1600 series, or AMD RX 6000 series.
+A full build shall be assembled with a case, PSU, motherboard, CPU, RAM, disk, and modern GPU. **To qualify as a full system build, the PC must contain a discrete GPU currently being manufactured and sold** such as Nvidia RTX 4000/3000 series, or AMD RX 7000/6000 series.
 This discourages those shucking GPUs out of pre-builts and reselling here.

 **Marketplace regions** - Regions are based on Micro Center store location clusters, plus a National channel for shipped items.
-Below is how the stores have been grouped:
+Below is how the stores have been grouped, post to your closest region:
-    * West - Tustin, CA
+* West - Tustin and Santa Clara, CA
 * Mountain - Denver, CO
-    * Midwest - St. Louis Park, MN; Overland Park, KS; Brentwood, MO; Westmont and Chicago, IL; Madison Heights, MI
+* Midwest - St.Louis Pk, MN; Overlnd Pk, KS; Brentwood, MO; Chicago and Westmont, IL; Madison Hgts, MI; Indy, IN
 * Ohio - Sharonville, Columbus, and Mayfield Heights, OH
 * Texas - Houston and Dallas
-    * Georgia - Duluth and Marietta
+* Southeast - Duluth and Marietta, GA; Miami, FL
 * Mid-Atlantic - Fairfax, VA; Rockville and Parkville, MD;  St. Davids, PA
 * Northeast - North Jersey, NJ; Westbury, Yonkers, Flushing, and Brooklyn, NY; Cambridge, MA

-Post your listing in the region that contains the Micro Center store closest to you.
 If you're willing to sell and ship domestically to a buyer using PayPal G&S, then you may cross-post to National.

 *Now onto the rules:*